geeksterin/fs-18-WebFundamentals/Readme.md

 This is the Repository for MERN Stack Classes.
 Where we are currently learning HTML & CSS.

-## Today we studied about making Grid System in CSS
+## Today we studied about making Media Queries in CSS

 ### Topics we have covered:
 1. Version Control